Webb officially announced his retirement Saturday, Jeff Zrebiec of The Athletic reports.

 Webb was released in March to free up cap room that was largely used on safety Tony Jefferson and cornerback Brandon Carr.
 With the market for his services apparently less than what he expected, Webb likely will re-sign at a discount with the only team he's ever played for.
 The 2009 third-round selection started all 16 games at safety last season, but he's primarily played cornerback throughout his career.
 Given that Baltimore improved its secondary this offseason, Webb likely will have to settle for a depth role or a job as the nickelback, despite having 82 career starts to his name.

-Webb was released Friday by the Ravens, Jeff Zrebiec of the Baltimore Sun reports.
+Webb was released by the Ravens on Friday, Jeff Zrebiec of the Baltimore Sun reports.